TENS Machine for Pain Relief

 Basic Steps for Using a TENS Machine

-4. Connect the leads: Attach the pad cables securely to the device.
+4. Connect the leads: Attach cables securely.

 When Should You Avoid TENS?

-• On broken, infected or irritated skin.
+• You apply pads to broken, infected, or irritated skin.

 Choosing a TENS Machine

-• Clear, simple controls and an easy-to-read screen.
+• Clear controls and an easy-to-read screen.

-• Several modes or programs to suit different pain presentations.
+• Several programs for different pain patterns.

 Common Questions About TENS Machine Pain Relief